Agenda en uitgaanstips

 The city of Yaroslavl.

-The Russian alphabet
+The Cyrillic alphabet″ title=The Russian alphabet

-Russian is writte in the Cyrillic alphabet, a writing system that was developed in the 9th century by Byzantine missionaries who preached the gospel to the slavic tribes.
+Russian is written in the Cyrillic alphabet, a writing system that was developed in the 9th century by Byzantine missionaries who preached the gospel to the slavic tribes.
 Cyrillic is based on the Greek alphabet (with which it still shares many similarities) with additional letters to accomodate for the specific sounds of the Slavic languages.
-There are 33 letters in the Russian alphabet.
-Some of those are identical to letters of our own while others may look exotic at first glance.
+There are 33 letters in the Russian alphabet and it is read from left to right, just like the Latin alphabet.
+Some of these 33 letters are identical to the letters of the Latin alphabet (with the difference that uppercase and lowercase letters often have the exact same shape), others are false friends (resemble Latin letters, yet are pronounced differently) while others look exotic at first glance.
+Handwritten Russian and print letters in italics differ greatly from non-cursive printed letters.

 Read more about the alphabet....